 It was not meant to become a film in the first place.
-I was only trying to help Marappa track his sister in the beginning knowing almost nothing about his past.
-Generally people avoid discussing children’s past with them at Bornfree as it might open some traumatic wounds.
+I was only trying to help Marappa track his sister, in the beginning, knowing almost nothing about his past.
+Generally, people avoid discussing children’s past with them at Bornfree as it might open some traumatic wounds.
 One day after the ‘Indian Hospital’ shoot I landed at Bornfree with my camera.
 All the kids were practicing for their upcoming performance.
 On their request, I shot part of their practice session.
 And then left with Marappa and Mioi for our Laxmi search.
 That day we were going to meet some of Marappa’s relatives, whom Marappa did not want to go near to.
 While talking about them he informed us that his father had taken a debt of three lakhs rupees before his death from his relatives and now they want him to repay it.
 They will capture and make him slave if he goes near them.
 I was shooting Marappa while he was talking about his relatives.
-I decided to ask little more about his parents and the film started from there…
+I decided to ask a little more about his parents and the film started from there.

 Set in 2012, the film pivots on a 12-year-old stray, Marappa, who had a brutal childhood.
 His mother was burnt to death and his father abused him sexually before making him beg for survival.
 His sister Laxmi who is his constant companion and close confidant has gone missing since his childhood.

 Once his father dies, Marappa is left with Rs.
 300,000/ debt.
 Unable to pay this huge amount, Marappa is left with no option but to run away from his home.
 He wanders homeless for some time before getting picked up by Mioi Nakayama, a social activist.
 She brings Marappa to a special school called Bornfree, where art is practiced to help children forget their past traumas.